open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-6-deployment/lab/deployment-lab-1.md

 We're now going to create a Jenkinsfile.

 Written in Groovy, Jenkinsfile provides a declarative way to to define our CI/CD Pipeline, automating the steps we manually performed in Chapter 1.

-{: .warning }
-> This exercise aims to demystify the CI/CD process, helping you better visualize the workflow from building an application to its deployment.
-It's important to note that CI/CD pipelines in real-world scenarios involve more complexity and other CI/CD tools might use different syntax for defining pipelines.
-However, understanding this basic structure will equip you with the fundamental knowledge required to grasp more complex workflows in the industry.

 **Declarative Pipeline Syntax**